 - SolarWinds Server & Application Monitor (FREE TRIAL) Application monitoring software with Azure IaaS/PaaS monitoring, dashboards, autodiscovery, alerts, reports, and more.

-- Datadog Our top pick for Microsoft Azure monitoring software.
-Cloud monitoring software with over 600 integrations, custom dashboards, machine learning-powered alerts, full API access, and more.
+- Datadog Cloud monitoring software with over 600 integrations, custom dashboards, machine-learning-powered alerts, full API access, and more.

 - Dynatrace Application performance monitoring software with autodiscovery for Azure dependencies, Docker, and AWS containers, AI-driven alerts, and more.

-- CrowdStrike Falcon for Azure This is a range of tailored solutions that provides threat detection and remediation for cloud platforms and can integrate security monitoring across platforms.
+- CrowdStrike Falcon for Azure A range of tailored solutions that provides threat detection and remediation for cloud platforms, and can integrate security monitoring across platforms.
 Accessed from the Falcon SaaS platform.

 - AppDynamics Application performance management solution with autodiscovery for Azure, anomaly detection, custom dashboards, graphs, charts, and more.